Pneumonia is one of the most common causes of death worldwide.

 Other common pneumonia symptoms include

-These symptoms may vary, however, depending on how extensive the disease is and which organism is causing it.
+These symptoms may vary, however, depending on how much of the lungs are infected and which organism is causing it.

 Sometimes people who have pneumonia have digestive symptoms such as nausea, diarrhea, and loss of appetite (anorexia).